World’s biggest four-day working week trial hailed a ‘major breakthrough’

 Just three companies said they have paused the four-day working week in their organisation for the time being.

-Academics at the University of Cambridge and the US’s Boston College carried out the research, and the trial was co-ordinated by not-for-profit organisation 4 Day Week Global, in partnership with think tank Autonomy and campaign group 4 Day Week Campaign.
+Academics at the University of Cambridge and America’s Boston College carried out the research, and the trial was co-ordinated by non-profit 4 Day Week Global, in partnership with think tank Autonomy and campaign group 4 Day Week Campaign.

 The results revealed a significant drop in the rates of stress and illness among the approximately 2,900 staff trying a shorter working week.

-Around 39% of employees said they were less stressed compared with the start of the trial, and the number of sick days taken during the trial dropped by around two thirds.
+Around 39 per cent of employees said they were less stressed compared with the start of the trial, and the number of sick days taken during the trial dropped by around two-thirds.

 People were much more likely to stay in their jobs, despite the trial taking place amid the “great resignation” period where workers have been quitting at record rates in search of greater flexibility, the report said.

-There was a 57% drop in the number of staff leaving the participating companies compared with the same period the previous year.
+There was a 57 per cent drop in the number of staff leaving the participating companies compared with the same period the previous year.

 And levels of anxiety, difficulty sleeping, and burnout decreased substantially, while more staff reported that balancing care responsibilities had become easier.

-The results even found that company revenue increased slightly by 1.4% on average over the trial period, and by a much higher 35% when compared to the same six-month period in 2021.
+The results even found that company revenue increased slightly by 1.4 per cent on average over the trial period, and by a much higher 35 per cent when compared to the same six-month period in 2021.

 However, several staff at one large company reported concerns about increasing workloads, finding their work intensified or they were battling to work through lengthy to-do lists in the time available.